The Future of Healthcare is Predictive

 One of the highlights:

-A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features such as osteoporosis in women or erectile dysfunction and prostatic hypertrophy in men.
+A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features.

 Incredible.
 Imagine the amount of prevention that can happen with 7-year lead time knowing you’re high risk for a disease.